kirkofypsi/7DWorkProblemModel/README.md

 The 7D Work Problem Model™ is a useful tool for research in the field of work satisfaction as it comes with the automated classifier that can be used to quickly and unbiasedly identify relevant work problems without the need for expert review or manual tagging.
 Therefore given a large enough dataset of employees opinions expressed in natural language we can use it to:

-* Analyze work problems distribution across different functions/locations/departments
+* analyze work problems distribution across different functions/locations/departments,
-* Track how the number of work problems changes over time in a specific organization
+* track how the number of work problems changes over time in a specific organization,
-* Measure how satisfied employees from a given organization are comparing to the average for that industry
+* measure how satisfied employees from a given organization are comparing to the average for that industry,
-* Compare satisfaction of employees between different organizations
+* compare satisfaction of employees between different organizations.

 Moreover, the analysis of new opinions is done in a matter of minutes and in a way that guarantees both lack of bias and full anonymity to all respondents which constitutes a significant improvement over the traditional, manual solutions.